William1004/EyeOT/README.md

 ## Ingredients
+*Installations of libraries are recommended to be integrated to python3 using pip3
 ### A Clean Pi
 Installing a lot of stuff, some might not be able to be installed correctly if you don't have a clean Raspberry Pi.
 Installation of the latest version raspbian is mandatory.
 A full installation guide to installing a clean pi will be updated later on.